Higher-order Lie bracket approximation and averaging of control-affine systems with application to extremum seeking: Introduction

-In this paper, {in Section 3,} we find the appropriate condition and scaling to show that the control-affine system in \eqref{eqn:controlAffineIntro} can be converted to the averaging canonical form in \eqref{eqn:dynamics_chrono_intro}. {Then, we apply the theory and tools of chronological calculus \cite{agrachev1978exponential,agrachev1981chronological,agrachev2013control,kawski2011chronological} to \eqref{eqn:controlAffineIntro} and derive a higher-order averaging theory for the said system in a similar fashion to existing results (e.g., \cite{sarychev2001lie,vela2003general}).} Then, in Section 4, we show that higher-order Lie bracket approximations of control-affine systems in the form \eqref{eqn:controlAffineIntro} are higher-order averaging themselves.
+In this paper, {in \xref{TeXFolio:sec3},} we find the appropriate condition and scaling to show that the control-affine system in \eqref{eqn:controlAffineIntro} can be converted to the averaging canonical form in \eqref{eqn:dynamics_chrono_intro}. {Then, we apply the theory and tools of chronological calculus \cite{agrachev1978exponential,agrachev1981chronological,agrachev2013control,kawski2011chronological} and derive a higher-order averaging theory for the system \eqref{eqn:controlAffineIntro} in a similar fashion to existing results (e.g., \cite{sarychev2001lie,vela2003general}).} Then, in \xref{TeXFolio:sec4}, we show that higher-order Lie bracket approximations of control-affine systems in the form \eqref{eqn:controlAffineIntro} are higher-order averaging themselves.
 In fact, it turns out that LBSs of order $(n)$ approximating \eqref{eqn:controlAffineIntro} are higher-order averaging of order $(n+1)$ of the system \eqref{eqn:controlAffineIntro}; {that is, LBS approximations can be generated based on a sequential procedure.} We provide the closed formula for the generalized third-order LBS approximation of \eqref{eqn:controlAffineIntro}.
 We also show how some assumptions made in previous works (e.g., \cite[Assumption 2]{labar2019newton}) are direct consequences of our results.
-In addition to the mentioned theoretical contributions, this paper's provided derivation and closed formula reveal important and useful information that can be used in the design and performance improvement of ESC systems.
-It turns out that one can make choices -- by design -- of $p_i$ and $k_i$ to make the ESC system closer in its behavior to a certain averaged system with better properties such as faster convergence rate.
+In addition to the mentioned theoretical contributions, the provided closed formulas of higher-order LBSs reveal important and useful information that can be used in the design and performance improvement of ESC systems.
+It turns out that one can make -- by design -- the ESC system closer in its behavior to a certain averaged system with better properties such as faster convergence rate.
 We provide multiple numerical simulations to illustrate our results.